The Book of Watermarks

-The Book of Watermarks is a video game by developer Arc Entertainment, published in Japan in 1999 by Sony Computer Entertainment for the PlayStation.
+The Book of Watermarks is an adventure video game developed by Watermarks and published by Sony Computer Entertainment for the PlayStation.
 Self-described as an "adult-friendly adventure", the game is an interactive adventure game with pre-rendered graphics similar to Myst, with a visual and narrative style strongly influenced by the Shakespeare play The Tempest and the 1991 film Prospero's Books.
-Although released to minimal fanfare, The Book of Watermarks has retrospectively been assessed by critics as a unique and experimental entry in the early catalog of PlayStation games.
+Although released to minimal fanfare, The Book of Watermarks has retrospectively been assessed by critics as a unique and experimental entry in the catalog of PlayStation games.

 Plot

-Prospero (played by Jack Donner), the Duke of Milan, is deposed and exiled on a desert island.
-Prospero invites the player, in the role of Ferdinand, to solve a series of puzzles as they explore his estate to uncover twelve of Prospero's thirteen magical books, within which are the source of his powers.
-As the player collects the books around the island, Prospero opines over the knowledge within through a series of full motion video scenes, in which each are the source and sum total of human knowledge, responsible for many of the social and historical changes of the Renaissance.
+Prospero (played by Jack Donner), the Duke of Milan, is deposed and exiled to a desert island.
+Prospero invites the player, in the role of Ferdinand, to solve a series of puzzles as they explore his estate to uncover twelve of Prospero's thirteen magical books, which are the source of his powers.
+As the player collects the books around the island, Prospero opines over the knowledge within through a series of full motion video scenes, in which each is the source and sum total of human knowledge, responsible for many of the social and historical changes of the Renaissance.
 However, once the player obtains all the books, Prospero reveals that he seeks the books not to recover them, but to destroy them, stating that the books are "monsters spawned by limitless human desire," with the titular Book of Watermarks creating infinite and uncontainable amounts of information dangerous to humanity.
 Once Prospero retrieves the books, he vows to cast each of them into the sea.

 Gameplay

 The Book of Watermarks is played as a conventional adventure game in which the player navigates the pre-rendered scenery of two islands, Ceres and Iris Island, to collect the twelve books sought by Prospero.
 The game is navigated from a first-person perspective, with the player using directional controls to travel between static scenes, with animations playing between transitions.
 To progress, players complete a series of puzzle mechanics, including finding keys for locked doors, completing patterns or words found on clues elsewhere in the island, or navigating mazes.
 If the player is stuck, they are able to find and consult the titular Book of Watermarks to receive clues about where to go next, either identifying the location of the next puzzle, or providing a solution.
-Rarely for a Japanese release, the game's full motion video cutscenes and much of its text are mostly in English.
+Rarely for a Japanese release, the game's full motion video cutscenes and much of its text is mostly in English.